CypherPoet/SatoshiVS-iOS/README.md

-# Automatic App Landing Page
+# Satoshi VS for iOS - Landing Page
-**Create and deploy an iOS app landing page on GitHub Pages in only five minutes.**

 Designed for GitHub Pages for super easy set up.

 🔧 Fork this repo